FedorIvanov37/SVFE-IPC-Monitoring/README.md

 ## :: SVFE Queues Monitoring for Zabbix ::
 Version v1.0

-###  Usage annotation
+###  Purpose

-Prints JSON-like list of dictionaries in Linux shell, informing about the current state of interprocess queues.
+The script prints JSON-like list of dictionaries in Linux shell, informing about the current state of interprocess queues.
 In use by Zabbix monitoring system.
 The script runs by Zabbix agent in an endless cycle for online tracking interaction between SVFE processes

 The queues data will be printed one time after each script launch, then the script will finish the work.
 It doesn't repeat the checking by itself, so, if you need multiple checking you have to run the script many times.